 From no-contact orders, to the possibility of jail time and a criminal record, the process is beyond stressful — especially for those who have no experience with our criminal justice system.

-If you’ve been charged with domestic violence in Washington State for the first time, keep reading to learn about domestic violence laws, what to expect during the criminal process, and how you can get the best possible outcome for your case.
+If you’ve been charged with domestic violence in Washington state for the first time, keep reading to learn about domestic violence laws, what to expect during the criminal process, and how you can get the best possible outcome for your case.

-What are Washington State’s Domestic Violence Laws and Penalties?
+What Are Washington State’s Domestic Violence Laws and Penalties?

-In Washington State, “domestic violence” is defined under the Revised Code of Washington, Section 26.50.010 as “physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, sexual assault, or stalking of one intimate partner by another intimate partner; or (b) physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, bodily injury or assault, sexual assault, or stalking of one family or household member by another family or household member.”
+In Washington state, “domestic violence” is defined under the Revised Code of Washington, Section 26.50.010 as “physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, sexual assault, or stalking of one intimate partner by another intimate partner; or (b) physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, bodily injury or assault, sexual assault, or stalking of one family or household member by another family or household member.”

 Essentially, this means any time a crime is committed against a family member, intimate partner, or someone you live with could be considered “domestic violence.”

-The most common domestic violence offenses include:
+The most common domestic violence related offenses include: